 Pricing Analysis: Value vs Performance

-For example, Vultr's $20/month regular performance instance delivered 8,240 Geekbench points, while their $40/month high CPU instance scored 12,100 points.
-That's a 47% performance increase for a 100% price increase – only worthwhile for CPU-bound applications.
+Example.
+Vultr's $20/month regular performance instance hit 8,240 Geekbench points, while the $40/month high CPU instance scored 12,100.
+A 47% performance bump for a 100% price jump.
+Sensible only for CPU-bound work.

 Support Quality: When Things Go Wrong